lucasdiedrich/ojs/README.md

 ## Building local images

-Each version folder also includes has a file called `docker-compose-local.yml`.
+Each version folder also includes a file called `docker-compose-local.yml`.

 This compose won't ask dockerHub for the required images, it expects you build a docker image locally.

-This is useful if you don't want external dependencies or you like to modify our offical Dockerfiles to fit your sepecific needs.
+This is useful if you don't want external dependencies or you like to modify our official Dockerfiles to fit your specific needs.

 To do this...

-1. Go to your prefered version folder and and build the image as follows:
+1. Go to your preferred version folder and and build the image as follows:
 	```bash
 	$ docker build -t local/ojs:3_2_0-2 .
 	```